pabtomas/flagbox/DOCUMENTATION.md

 usage without blocking you with only 4 flags, *flagbox* defines `,?` and `?,` aliases.
 These aliases allow you to go to next or previous box cyclicly.
 If your current box is not empty and is the last in your cycle, going to the next box will build a new one.
-Building a new box, keep the marks you defined in other boxes and allows you to use same aliases for different directories you want to save.
+Building a new box, keeps the marks you defined in other boxes and allows you to use same aliases for different directories you want to save.

-Suppose we have a current lonely and empty box.
+Let's assume you have a current lonely and empty box.
 Using `,?` alias will not create a new box because its empty.
 We have to fill it with an alias.

 </br>
 <img src="/media/filledbox.png">